TETSUO:

 What B.S.!

 The best Horror/Action/SF movies coming out of Japan these days are their extraordinary anime!
 Why in the world is no one making live action movies of those?
-I would LOVE to see a live action movie based on such greats as GHOST IN THE SHELL and the comic book GENOCYBER.
+I would LOVE to see a live action movie based on such greats as GHOST IN THE SHELL (UPDATE 2017: I should be careful what I wish for) and the comic book GENOCYBER.
 Real movies with real investor backing behind them.

 It's no earth shaking announcement to say that Japanese cartoonists and animators are truly leading the charge in Action and Horror these days.
 If you are not familiar with anime, check out your local video store.
 Chances are, there is an entire row dedicated to just anime.